albanx/zf3-skeleton-app/README.md

 #Zend Framework 3 Skeleton App

-Some months ago Zend released finally its third version if their framework.
+Some months ago Zend released finally the third of Zend framework.
 The main problem of this great powerful framework has been the lack of documentation or organization.

 I cloned from the offical Skeleton App and added working Services and Model system.